apaz-cli/apaz-cli.github.io/blog/Thoughts_About_LLMs_Data_and_Optimization.md

 <img src="images/synth_mf_hoe.png" width=500>

-You may ask, is this cheating?
+You may ask, is training on rephrased data cheating?
 Benchmaxxing?
 Or just smart?
 I would say it's just smart.
 Some data formats are more amenable to capabilities crystalizing out of them than others.
 Why would you not take advantage of that?

 Suppose you want to train a model that can do tool calling.
 I can bet you that your base model understands what a tool is.
 But there's basically no chance that your model is going to generate `<tool_call>[get_weather(city='San Francisco', metric='celsius'),]</tool_call>` by accident.
 You need to prompt it to do so, and hope through in-context learning it generalizes.
 Which it probably will, some of the time.